Hurricane Resistant Doors

 - select listed opening assemblies with equal or greater design pressure values;

-- ensure the functional needs of the openings are met (i.e. rated with panic exit hardware, glazing, etc.).
+- ensure the functional needs of the openings are met (i.e. fire rated with panic exit hardware, glazing, etc.).